TO: Florida Chamber Members and Interested Parties

 |West Palm Beach||14%||42%||-28%|

-Source: Florida Chamber of Commerce Statewide Poll, conducted August 4-15, 2022
+Source: Most Recent Florida Chamber of Commerce Statewide Poll, MOE +/- 4%

 Reaching Floridians with a message of both Charlie Crist’s past failures as Governor as well as his work in a deeply unpopular profession will serve to blunt efforts from Crist’s campaign to narrow his deficit in the race for Governor.
 Sufficiently funded, this message is ready-made to be delivered to voters at the ideal time in this election cycle to persuade hesitant or undecided voters toward continuing the pro-growth governing agenda that Governor DeSantis has carried out over the past four years.